The Good Life was a brief set by the RSA Student Design Awards in 2015/16 with the goal to:

 So with the help of the fibromyalgia support group we developed a pill box with a mechanism that is easy to open but only when required, is portable and is easy to organise a weeks worth of medication as well as outline the functionality of a wearable device and an app that reminds the user when to take their medication.

-(the cad was done by another group member).
+(The sketches and storyboard were done by me but the cad was done by another group member).